longhorn/website/content/docs/1.8.0/advanced-resources/backing-image/backing-image.md

 #### Notice:
 - Users need to make sure the backing image existence when they use UI to create or restore a volume with a backing image specified.
 - Before downloading an existing backing image file to the local, users need to guarantee there is a ready file for it.
+- Downloading of V2 Data Engine backing images is currently not supported.

+## Create a V2 Data Engine Backing Image

+Starting v1.8.0, you can create a backing image that is supported by the V2 Data Engine by configuring `Data Engine` in the YAML (through the UI or a StorageClass).

+### Parameters During Creation

+All parameters are the same as that of the V1 Data Engine backing image, except for `Data Engine`.

+#### Backing Image Data Sources

+You can prepare a V2 Data Engine backing image using any of the supported data sources.
+- Download a backing image file (using a URL).
+- Upload a file from your local machine.
+This option is available to Longhorn UI users.
+- Export an existing in-cluster V1 Data Engine volume as a backing image.
+- Restore a backing image from the backupstore.
+For more information, see [Backing Image Backup](../backing-image-backup).
+- Clone a V1 backing image.

+#### Notice

+- The following operations are currently not supported:
+  - Exporting from a V2 Data Engine volume
+  - Cloning a V2 backing image
+  - Backing up a V2 backing image
+- Unlike the V1 Data Engine, which is file-based, the V2 Data Engine requires Longhorn to store the backing image data in an SPDK logical volume.
+As a result, for qcow2 images, Longhorn must first convert the qcow2 image to a raw format before storing the data to the V2 Data Engine backing image, enabling it to read the correct data.

 ## Clean up backing images